 Getting press for yourself or your brand is a good way to establish yourself as an expert in the business or industry.
-You can obtain access to people who can hire you as an employee, vendor, or partner.
+With positive media coverage, you can obtain access to people who can hire you as an employee, vendor, or partner.

-However, getting press for a unique niche (for example, if you’re a licensed moneylender like I-credit, is a bit different from conventional press outreach due to government ruling on advertising, as quoted by Victor H. But that doesn’t mean that there’s no way for you to work with a reliable press.
-There’s always one that will work well for you, depending on your industry.
+However, getting press in a unique niche (for example, if you’re a licensed moneylender like I-credit), is a bit different from conventional press outreach due to government ruling on advertising, as quoted by Victor H. However, that doesn’t mean that there’s no way for you to work with reputable press.
+There’s always something that will work well for you, depending on your industry.

-To help you, in this guide, we compiled five tips for finding press for your unique niche:
+To help you, we’ve compiled five tips for finding press for your unique niche:

 1) Collect Contact Information for Editors and Journalist Relevant to Your Niche

 Most publications list contact information for journalists and, sometimes this includes email addresses.
-In the event that a particular email address is not listed, you can work out the email format by checking addresses that are listed.
+In the event that a particular email address is not listed, you can work out the email format by checking the addresses that are listed.

 TV and radio producers, as well as researchers, are difficult to track down, but LinkedIn, Twitter, and other social networks can be beneficial.
-If you’re in doubt, call them and ask.
-But, if people are hard to get on the phone, make sure not to take it personally because a newsroom is a very busy place.
+If you’re in doubt, it’s easy to call them and ask.
+On the other hand, if these people are hard to get on the phone, make sure not to take it personally because a newsroom is a very busy place.

 Avoid generic email addresses like features@ or news@ because, in most cases, they’re not checked regularly.
-Your goal is to take the name as well as the email address of the person you want to reach out to.
+Your goal is to find out the name as well as the email address of the person you want to reach out to.
 In this way, you can send a more personalized email and ensure that your email reaches the right person.

 2) Determine the Right Publication

 Although Fast Company, Inc., Fortune, Forbes, and Entrepreneur sometimes overlap, each has a defining factor.
 Remember that pitching to one isn’t the same as pitching to another.
 Similarly, TechCrunch and Mashable may appear the same in some ways, but they differ in other aspects.
-Getting information on the different publications around should help you in deciding.
+Getting information on the different publications available should help you to make your decision.

-So, when looking for a press, make sure that you thoroughly understand the various publications together with what they’re publishing.
-Actually, if you cannot determine what the publications want, there’s a possibility that your pitch will be rejected or ignored.
+When looking for press coverage, make sure that you thoroughly understand the various publications as well as what they’re publishing.
+If you cannot determine what the publications want, there’s a possibility that your pitch will be rejected or ignored.

 3) Guest Posting

-There are times that convincing someone to write about you is not easy, but that doesn’t necessarily mean that you need to stop sharing helpful things with others.
+There are times when convincing someone to write about you is not easy, but that doesn’t necessarily mean that you need to stop sharing helpful content with others.
 Usually, a person’s expertise might be expressed better if they produce their own content.

-Surely, being mentioned in media is a good thing, but the news is news while it’s new.
-In fact, by the end of the month or week, you’ll find that your moment had passed.
+Surely, being mentioned in the media is a good thing, but the news is only news while it’s new.
+In fact, by the end of the month or week, you’ll find that your moment of glory has passed.

-However, if you make a good guest post, one that’s actionable, informative, and offers real value to readers, it’s something that many will refer to all the time.
+However, if you develop a good guest post, one that’s actionable, informative, and offers real value to readers, this will be something that many readers will refer to all the time.
 You might even notice that your guest posts pop up on social media repeatedly or as resources referenced by articles of other people.

 Guest posting may result in all kinds of benefits like: